gvwilson/sensibleadventures/bookster/bookster.md

 The bookster laced his fingers together to make a stirrup.
 Tucking the Praczny storybook into his jacket, the thief stepped into it.
 Smoothly, with no sign of the wound that had nearly killed him the day before, Razi boosted him up to the window.
-He opened the shutter and wriggled through.
+The thief opened the shutter and wriggled through.

 The bookster gestured with his cupped hands at Erileine.
 As Razi lifted her, she grabbed the windowsill.
-Her feet scrabbled uselessly on the bricks for a moment before she got her weight through the window and fell onto a warped plank floor crusted with ancient bird cake.
+Her feet scrabbled uselessly on the bricks for a moment before she got her weight through the window and fell onto a warped plank floor crusted with ancient bird droppings.

 As she rolled over, the thief tossed one end of a rope out the window.
 The other end was already knotted around a beam.
 Razi squirmed